RIC-25 — Syllabus for the Restricted Operator's Certificate - Maritime Commercial (ROC-MC)

 Note: Even if a vessel's radio station is exempted from licensing, the operator is still required to hold the appropriate radio Operator's certificate for the equipment carried.
 (Radiocommunication Regulations – Sections 33 and 34.(2))

 The Restricted Operator's Certificate – Maritime Commercial (ROC-MC) as described herein, is intended for mariners, serving on compulsorily-fitted commercial ships within the North American A1 Sea Area as defined in Radio Aids to Marine Navigation.
-The ROC-MC is compliant with the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers, 1978, as amended (STCW 95 Regulation IV/2).
+The ROC-MC is modeled after the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers, 1978, as amended (STCW 95 Regulation IV/2).

 Other publications that may be of assistance to candidates preparing for the ROC-MC examinations are the Radio Aids to Marine Navigation (RAMN) and, to a lesser extent, the Ship Station (Radio) Regulations (SSR) and the Ship Station Technical Regulations (SST).
 These last two documents have been established in accordance with the CSA.

 It should be noted that STCW 95 IV/2 incorporates a minimum age requirement of 18 years in order to hold this operator certificate.
 There are no nationality requirements for issuance of the ROC-MC certificate.
 The ROC-MC certificate is good for life and does not require a photograph or revalidation.
 Industry Canada may issue a replacement certificate if the original is lost, stolen or destroyed.

 Training will consist of approximately 50% theory and 50% practical instruction using an approved GMDSS simulator or installed equipment.
 The course will consist of 20 hours of training.
 To accommodate testing, four hours will be added for review of the material covered and for both theory and practical examinations (one hour for the written component and three hours to allow for practical evaluation).